Economy of Asia: South Asian Association for Regional Cooperation

 The South Asian Association for Regional Cooperation (SAARC) is an association of eight countries of South Asia, namely Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and, Sri Lanka.
-These countries comprise an area of 5,130,746 km2 and a fifth of the world population.
+These countries comprise an area of 5,130,746 km2 and a quarter of the world population.

 SAARC encourages cooperation in agriculture, rural development, science and technology, culture, health, population control, narcotics control and anti-terrorism.

 Also, a FTA called South Asia Free Trade Agreement was reached at the 12th South Asian Association for Regional Cooperation summit.
-It created a framework for the creation of a free trade zone covering 1.6 billion people of member states.
+It created a framework for the creation of a free trade zone covering 2 billion people of member states.

 Economic sectors

 Primary sector

 Asia is by a considerable margin the largest continent in the world, and is rich in natural resources.
 The vast expanse of the former Soviet Union, particularly that of Russia, contains a huge variety of metals, such as gold, iron, lead, titanium, uranium, and zinc.
 These metals are mined, but inefficiently due to the control of a few state-sponsored giants that make participation difficult for many international mining companies.
 Nevertheless, profits are high due to a commodity price boom in 2003/2004 caused largely by increased demand in China.
 Oil is Southwest Asia's most important natural resource.
 Saudi Arabia, Iraq, and Kuwait are rich in oil reserves and have benefited from recent oil price escalations.

-Asia is home to some four billion people, and thus has a well established tradition in agriculture.
-High productivity in agriculture, especially of rice, allows high population density of many countries such as Bangladesh, Pakistan, southern China, Cambodia, India, and Vietnam.
+Asia is home to almost five billion people, and thus has a well established tradition in agriculture.
+High productivity in agriculture, especially of rice, allows high population density of many countries such as India, Bangladesh, Pakistan, southern China, Cambodia, and Vietnam.
 Agriculture constitutes a high portion of land usage in warm and humid areas of Asia.

 Many hillsides are farmed in a terrace method to boost arable land.
 The main agricultural products in Asia include rice and wheat.
 Opium is one of major cash crops in Central and Southeast Asia, particularly in Afghanistan, though its production is prohibited everywhere.
 Forestry is extensive throughout Asia, with many of the items of furniture sold in the developed nations made out of Asian timber.
 More than half of the forested land in Asia is in China, Indonesia, and Malaysia.
 China is considered a top exporter of wood products like paper and wood furniture while tropical timbers are a top export in Malaysia and Indonesia.
 Fishing is a major source of food, particularly in Japan and China.
 In Japan larger, high-quality fish are common while in China, smaller fish are being consumed at a higher rate.
 As the middle-class population in Southeast Asia expands, there is an increase of more expensive meats and foods becoming a part of the traditional diet.